Griboedow/ScribuntoMediawikiApi/README.md

 This extension exposes Lua functions that allow interaction with the MediaWiki Action API.
 These functions can be used within Lua modules to perform various tasks, such as querying pages, fetching user information, or performing other API-supported actions.

 ## Example
-1. Create a new Lua module on your MediaWiki.
+1. Create a new Lua module on your MediaWiki with a content like:
-2. Use the `mw.api` library to interact with the Action API.
-For example:
    ```lua
    local p = {}